urbit/docs/arvo/eyre/external-api-ref.md

 |-------------|----------------------------------------|------------|-------------------------------------------------------------------------------------|
 | `POST`      | `password=lidlut-tabwed-pillex-ridrup` | `/~/login` | The password is your web login code which can be obtained with `+code` in the dojo. |

+See the [examples](@/docs/arvo/eyre/examples.md#authenticating) for an example of how to do this using the curl.

 Eyre's response will include a `set-cookie` header like:

 ```